i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/installation/first-web-access/first-web-access.md

 ---
 id: first-web-access
-title: First acces to Web console
+title: First access to Web console
 ---

 # First access to the web console